 To turn off Two-Factor Authentication, toggle the Two-Factor Authentication setting to Off in Settings > Security.

-On the target website, visit the two-factor authentication screen which is usually located within security settings.
+At your target website, visit the two-factor authentication screen which is usually located within security settings.
 It is sometimes referred to as "login verification" or "two-step verification".
-Screengrab the QR pattern or copy the secret code into your clipboard.
+Screengrab/snip the QR pattern or copy the secret code into your clipboard.

-From a Keeper record, select Edit and then Add two-Factor Code
+From a Keeper record, select Edit > Add two-Factor Code.

-Upload the screen grab of the Two-Factor QR pattern (with security key) associated with the site or application.
+Upload the screengrab/snip of the Two-Factor QR pattern (with security key) associated with the site or application.
 If there is no QR pattern, use the manual entry method.
 Enter the code given under “Secret Key”, often a 32-digit code and fill out the rest of the fields.

 After adding the security key to the vault record a Two-Factor Code field will be generated inside the record.